2 Week Itinerary In Thailand For First Timers

 » Try this tour: Amazing Bangkok Tour : Royal Grand Palace, Wat Phra Kaew and Wat Arun (SHA Plus)

-The Reclining Buddha (Wat Pho)
+Temple of the Reclining Buddha (Wat Pho)

 Wat Pho is home to the impressive Reclining Buddha who almost doesn’t fit within the confines of the building.
 There are 394 gilded Buddhas and over 1000 Buddha images contained within the surrounding four complexes — one of the largest and oldest temples in Bangkok.

-Visit a Sky Bar for drinks and dinner
+Visit a Sky Bar for Drinks and Dinner

 The best way to get a bird’s eye view of Bangkok is to visit one of the rooftop bars that have sprung up around the city atop some of the high-end hotel towers.
 The trend was started by Moon Bar, located on the 61st floor of the Banyon Tree Hotel.